 But the most complex part of dealing with acne isn’t about the physical ramifications, but the emotional ones.
-Cortisone shots and spot creams might help clear up a blemish in 24–48 hours, but confidence isn’t so easy to heal.
+Cortisone shots and spot creams might help clear up a blemish in 24 to 48 hours, but confidence isn’t so easy to heal.
 In our discussion below, four editors talk about the impact acne has had on their own lives—from the remedies they’ve found helpful to overcoming lingering insecurities.
-Follow along below.

 My college roommate described it perfectly: She said acne is not something that is physically debilitating; it’s more so emotionally debilitating.
 It’s just kind of there.
-There were days when I actually called in sick to school because I didn’t want to go in, because I was embarrassed.
+There were days when I called in sick to school because I didn’t want to go in I was so embarrassed.
 It seemed like everyone else had beautiful porcelain skin and I was the only one who had this issue.

-GISELLE CHILDS: My story is similar—I also started breaking out in middle school.
-My brother always made fun of me, calling me pimple face.
+My story is similar—I also started breaking out in middle school.
+My brother always made fun of me, calling me "pimple face."
 It was pretty regular, like a mild to medium level of breakouts, using all the random Clean & Clear and grapefruit situations that you buy at CVS.
-It really got bad in college when I started getting cystic acne and blackheads on my nose all the time.
+It got bad in college when I started getting cystic acne and blackheads on my nose all the time.

-VICTORIA HOFF: I think it’s also really interesting that you all said your acne got worse when you were in your early 20s.
+I think it’s also really interesting that you all said your acne got worse when you were in your early 20s.
 I never even broke out as a teenager, and only in the past year or two, I’ve started getting these hormonal breakouts.
-And I think people don’t really understand or know that in your early 20s you almost go through a second puberty, in a way.
-The fact that birth control has been a solution for some of you seems to support that too.
+And I think people don’t understand or know that in your early 20s you almost go through a second puberty.
+The fact that birth control has been a solution for some of you seems to support that, too.

-VY: I also think what we said about going on a routine—so many people try so many different things, and you try every single product that you think will help, but once you get on that routine of really taking care of your skin, really moisturizing, and doing the same thing every day, it helps so much.
+VY: I also think what we said about getting into a routine—so many people try so many different things, and you try every single product that you think will help, but once you get on that routine of really taking care of your skin, really moisturizing, and doing the same thing every day, it helps so much.